Kuzaki/ingamelogger/README.md

 # iglogger
 My personal packet logger that I use in game to test stuffs.
 Prints out packet info in game chat and creates log files.
 This readme is wordy but its for my own reference since I have a bad memory >.<

+Warning: Don't attempt do anything you are not sure of.
+You will certainly get yourself banned.
 ## Commands
 Brackets denote the variables, type without brackets in game-Will conflict with commands that has 'logger' in the command.